of1r/terraform-eks-jenkins/README.md

 ![EKS Jenkins Architecture](./assets/architecture.png)

+The architecture consists of:
+- Jenkins server running on EC2 for CI/CD orchestration
+- EKS cluster with managed node groups for container orchestration
+- VPC with public and private subnets for network isolation
+- Application load balancer for traffic distribution
+-
 ## 1.3.
 Features
 - **Infrastructure as Code**: Complete AWS infrastructure provisioning using Terraform
 - **Containerized Deployments**: Kubernetes-based container orchestration